MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ### Install on-premises data gateway

-The SAP Integration requires that an on-premises data gateway be set up.
+SAP integration with the Power Platform requires that an on-premises data gateway be set up.
 To learn about installing on-premises data gateway, see [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

 [Sign in to the Azure portal](http://www.portal.azure.com) to set up an on-premises data gateway.